 "And so mote it be," Willow whispered.
 It was over.
 She looked at her partners in the chant, then at the rest of the gang.
 They were all checking the room.
 She too scanned the space.

 "So where is she?"
 Spike asked.

 Buffy felt despair overcome her.
 The portal was stronger than she could ever be.
-She knew she had lost.
+She knew she'd lost.

 Dawn wouldn't save her.
 Neither would Faith.